stephenajulu/ajulu3/content/pages/about.md

 - Emerging Trends: My curiosity leads me to explore emerging technologies and share my findings.
 - Anything That Catches My Eye: I pen down what intrigues me from gadgets to cultural phenomena.

+> "Write about what fascinates you.
+You don't need to be an expert.
+Curiosity leads to expertise."
+James Clear, Author of Atomic Habits

 ### Offline Adventures
 When I’m not immersed in the digital realm, you’ll find me:
 - Learning New Things: Lifelong learning fuels my passion.